lukejamestodd1/bayside-cioding-challenge/README.md

 Welcome to the Bayside coding challenge!

-Your task is to
+Your tasks are to...

-1 - Change the name of Sandringham Town Hall to your own name!
-Push your commit to a new branch
+1 - Change the name of Sandringham Town Hall to your own name.

 2 - Make the accordion on this page accessible using the tab key, for people who can't use the mouse.

-To get started, clone the repository
+To get started, make a new folder with your name in C:/users/ltodd/

+### `mkdir your_name`
+### `cd your_name`

+Clone the repository

 ### `git clone https://github.com/lukejamestodd1/bayside-coding-challenge.git`